Bennett Confidential: Case Studies - New Jersey to California

 “Thank you very much for your efforts,” Charlotte told Carolina.
 “On behalf of my husband and daughter, we very much appreciate the advice and support through the entire process.
 We feel strongly that your contributions and attention to detail made all the difference.”

-By Annemiek Young, from Sara Schmidt's files
+By Annemiek Young, from Sara Schmidt's case notes

 Annemiek Young, former Bennett Education Consultant, Director of Private Client Relations Emeritus, and good friend , is a regular contributor to our blog.